-Mississippi College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award bachelors, masters, education specialist degrees, and doctoral degrees.
-Questions about the accreditation of Mississippi College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling 404-679-4500, or by using information available on SACSCOC's website at www.sacscoc.org
+In the modern era, Mississippi College is institutionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SASCOC), to award bachelors, masters, education specialist degrees, and doctoral degrees.
+Questions or complaints about the accreditation of Mississippi College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling 404-679-4500, or by using information available on the SACSCOC website (www.sacscoc.org/).